alex-kalanis/simple-vin/README.md

 This is a set of PHP libraries for **V**ehicle **I**dentification **N**umbers.

-Ported from .Net library [Vin](https://github.com/dalenewman/Vin) and extended for specific manufacturers.
+Ported from .Net library [Vin](https://github.com/dalenewman/Vin) .

 ## PHP installation